Posted by Kindra K.

 The right plumbing van can make all of the difference for your business.
 After all, you’re going to need dependable transportation to get to and from jobs as well as a mobile place to store all of your tools.

-Fuel economy: You’re going to be out and about on jobs, you don’t want to hurt your bottom line by choosing a total gas guzzler.
-Look for a van that will keep operational expenses down.
-You might even want to consider an electric or hybrid vehicle—while that may cost more upfront, it may save you money in fuel costs later.
+You’re going to be out and about on jobs, you don’t want to hurt your bottom line by choosing a total gas guzzler.
+Look for a work van that will keep operational expenses down.
+You might even want to consider an electric or hybrid vehicle—while that may cost more upfront, it may save you money in

 Cargo space: As a plumber, you have a lot of tools to bring on jobs.
 Make sure the van you choose has adequate space for your equipment.